Why More States Need to Adopt the Three-Class eBike System

 Taking Steps toward Clarity

-Since 2014, with leadership team from PeopleForBikes, the national bicycle advocacy group and bicycle industry trade association, close to 30 states have passed a standardized regulation for eBike use with a simple, straightforward approach known as the “3-Class” System.
+Since 2014, with leadership team from PeopleForBikes, the national bicycle advocacy group and bicycle industry trade association, more than 30 states have passed a standardized regulation for eBike use with a simple, straightforward approach known as the “3-Class” System.
 This model legislation defines three common classes of eBikes (based on speed, wattage, and operation), and allows states to decide which types of bicycle infrastructure each class can use (typically Class 1 and Class 2 eBikes are allowed wherever traditional bikes are allowed).
 It also requires eBike makers to place a highly visible sticker on the frame to indicate an eBike’s Class.

 The three classes are defined as follows: